 “I wanted my muscles to feel like I was working with them and not against them, so I tried to work with every ounce of energy, make every single contraction count,” she says.
 “Touching myself took the edge off, helped me to focus, get clarity, and regain control over what I was feeling.”

 Although we may look at an orgasmic birth as taboo, a new fad or a hippy thing to do, the anatomy of a woman hasn’t changed.
-These experiences women have had for so long hasn’t really resurfaced since obstetrics became a booming business in the 19th century.
+These experiences women have had for so long haven’t really resurfaced since obstetrics became a booming business in the 19th century.
 It is truly a physiological system between pain and pleasure by having the strength to mentally encompass the waves of contractions into a painless and wonderful experience.

 Also going into this mode of birth with an open mind and heart will guide you through the simplicity of this natural way of life.